marbl/verkko/README.md

 # Verkko

-Verkko is a hybrid genome assembly pipeline developed for telomere-to-telomere assembly of PacBio HiFi or Oxford Nanopore Duplex and Oxford Nanopore simplex reads.
+Verkko is a hybrid genome assembly pipeline developed for telomere-to-telomere assembly of accurate long reads (PacBio HiFi, Oxford Nanopore Duplex, [HERRO](https://github.com/lbcb-sci/herro) corrected Oxford Nanopore Simplex) and Oxford Nanopore ultra-long reads.
 Verkko is Finnish for net, mesh and graph.

-Verkko uses Canu to correct remaining errors in the HiFi/duplex reads, builds a multiplex de Bruijn graph using MBG, aligns the Oxford Nanopore reads to the graph using GraphAligner, progressively resolves loops and tangles first with the HiFi reads then with the aligned Oxford Nanopore reads, and finally
+Verkko uses Canu to correct remaining errors in the reads, builds a multiplex de Bruijn graph using MBG, aligns the Oxford Nanopore reads to the graph using GraphAligner, progressively resolves loops and tangles first with the HiFi reads then with the aligned Oxford Nanopore reads, and finally